Lostlitus/notes/os/virtual_memory.md

 We've talked about big picture things about VM.
 Now here comes some design details.

-### Address translation
+### 1. Combine hardware and software

 We know that given a VA, VM translates it(to main memory address or to disk address depending on where the data is stored).
 Well, to implement it is quite complex.

-#### 1. Combine hardware and software

 Modern OS supports VM, and so as modern CPU.
 A dedicated hardware on CPU chip called *memory management unit(MMU)* is responsible for translating VA.
 Together with VM software, VA is translated properly.

 PT is stored in main memory, and a register called *page table base register(PTBR)* in CPU points to current process's PT.
 MMU uses PTBR as start